 We have decided to only spend our summers at the lake.
 This means we will be looking for a place to live from mid-October until mid-April.
 We'll leave here just as the last of the leaves are falling from the treas and return shortly after the last of the overnight freezes has passed.

 This year, Barbie has been pushing for us to spend the winter in Malaga (a city in southern Spain).
 We have been looking at some apartments there and could rent a place with utilities and internet for around $500 per month.
-Additionally, the flights will only cost us around $100 each for round-trip transatlantic airfare (thanks to Cheap Flight Secrets).
+Additionally, the flights will only cost us around $100 each for round-trip transatlantic airfare (thanks to our knowledge of travel hacking).

 Next year, we're not sure what we'll do for the winter.
 We've been talking about an epic road-trip throughout the United States, spending some time in Playa del Carmen, or visiting Buenos Aires.